 Black Lentils with Glazed Roasted Carrots

-Roasted Celeriac and Carrots with Pistachio Gremolata
+Roasted Celeriac with Olive Pistachio Gremolata

 Coconut Carrot Ginger Soup

-This beautiful orange-colored, nutrient-rich carrot ginger soup is simple enough to serve at any weekday meal, but will also steal the show at your Rosh Hashanah dinner!
+This beautiful orange-colored, nutrient-rich carrot ginger soupย is simple enough to serve at any weekday meal, but will also steal the show at your Rosh Hashanah dinner!ย

-The Best Moroccan Carrot Salad - The perfect Rosh Hashanah make-ahead recipe
+The Best Moroccan Carrot Salad

 Chili Roasted Carrots with Avocado Cilantro Dressing